opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 </swes:offering>
 ```

-Then the relevant information are:
+Then the relevant information is:

  * OfferingId: `urn:osh:solo-nav`